 Environmental & Social Responsible Organization Activity Aspect Impacts Mitigation Measures Implementing Supervising/ Monitoring • Impact on the health of locals, Land Port workers • Periodic health examinations of workers with treatment.
 Poverty Group Increased job opportunities, Changes in living standard Employ local people as much as possible.
-BLPA BLPA, DoE Gender issues Increased job opportunities, Gender inequality and violence Employment of women in suitable activities as much as possible.
-Ensure security for women in workplace and ensure no VAW takes to the locals and workers place by the authority and workers of the industry during and after the construction work.
-Contractor BLPA Local Economy, Employment and Livelihood Increase in employment and business opportunities Employment for local people as much as possible.
+BLPA BLPA, DoE Gender issues Increased job opportunities, Gender inequality and violence Ensure security for women in workplace and ensure no VAW takes to the locals and workers place by the authority and workers of the industry during and after the construction work.
+Employment for local people as much as possible.
 Consideration for local people emotions.
-BLPA BLPA, DoE Safety and Health Hazards The possibilities of accidents and health hazards of the workers also consider the present COVID-19 pandemic.
+Contractor BLPA Local Economy, Employment and Livelihood Increase in employment and business opportunities BLPA BLPA, DoE Safety and Health Hazards The possibilities of accidents and health hazards of the workers also consider the present COVID-19 pandemic.
 Loss of life and property Fire extinguishers will be provided onsite.
 Access route for emergency vehicles will be provided onsite.
 Sufficient spittoons and dustbins.
 Signboards will be placed onsite to avoid the risk of accidents.
 Provide adequate training for the workers.
 Use/Spray Disinfection materials every day in and outside the project area considering present COVID-19 pandemic.
 Use Personal Protective Equipment (PPE) considering presentCOVID-19 pandemic during construction and operation.
 BLPA BLPA, DoE

 Environmental & Social Responsible Organization Activity Aspect Impacts Mitigation Measures Implementing Supervising/ Monitoring • Ensure environmental compliance within the working environment for the workers.
 Road and Traffic Safety Uncontrolled movement of different type of vehicle i.e. Private and commercial vehicles for tourist, heavy loaded truck and lories carried with imported materials.
 Traffic movement should be controlled.
-Safety signage and speed control mechanism should be provided.
+Safety signage and speed control mechanisms should be provided.
 Signal men (Ansar employed by the BLPA) should be provided near the tourist area, in front of the school during starting and closing time and port entry and exit point.
 BLPA BLPA, DoE Sensitive receptors like school, tourist spot, green belt/buffer zone, acoustic barrier The possibilities of noise and air pollution to the nearby school and tourist spot.
 The possibilities of accident on crossing the school and tourist spot A permanent boundary wall shall be constructed between the school area and land port area.
 A free space at least 3.00m width alongside the boundary wall shall be kept between the boundary wall and land port area with construction of buffer zone by planting trees to minimize dust and noise impact.
 The traffic movement shall be diverted from existing highway inside the land port area.
 BLPA BLPA, DoE